30 LESS TOURISTY CHURCHES

 Église Saint-Nicolas-des-Champs

-This church dates back to the 12th century, with significant renovations and expansions occurring in the 15th and 17th centuries.
-It’s an example of Flamboyant Gothic architecture, characterized by its intricate details and soaring structures.
+The original church dated back to the 11th and 12th centuries.
+It was rebuilt during the 15th and 17th centuries.
+It’s an example of Flamboyant Gothic architecture, characterized by intricate details and soaring structures.

 🏞️ Google Images Overview – Exterior